asymppdc/asympPDC/README.md

    choosing parameters, estimation algorithm and model order selection criterion;

-5. PDC or DTF estimation, choosing analysis parameters such as significance levels for connectivity inference (`alpha`, `gct_signif` and `igct_signif`) , metric for PDC/DTF, and number of frequency points, then call `asymp_pdc` or `asymp_dtf` function, and the analysis results will be saved in MATLAB `struct` variable that could be used for your further analysis, or to plot them;
+5. PDC or DTF estimation, choosing analysis parameters such as significance levels for connectivity inference (`alpha`, `gct_signif` and `igct_signif`) , metric for PDC/DTF, and number of frequency points, then call `asymp_pdc` or `asymp_dtf` or `FastAsympAlg` function, and the analysis results will be saved in MATLAB `struct` variable that could be used for your further analysis, or to plot them;

 6. To visualize analysis results, use `xplot`, `xplot_pvalues` and `xplot_title` functions to properly format and plot PDC/DTF and corresponding p-values results in `struct variable` obtained in the previous step in the frequency domain by choosing `xplot` and `xplot_pvalues` plotting parameters, i.e. `flgPrinting`, `w_max`, `flgColor`, `flgScale`, `flgMax`, and `flgSignifColor`.
 See further details in the `xplot` function.